 Chicken Chettinad made in Instant Pot or Pressure Cooker.
 Chicken pieces cooked in aromatic chettinad spiced gravy, so delicious and exotic.
 You will not want to stop eating!

 Chicken Chettinad is one of the most flavorful chicken dishes from South Indian cuisine.
-It is also one if the most ordered curry in a south Indian restaurant.
-After trying it many times, I can say it is the best south Indian meat dish.
+It is also one of the most ordered curries in a South Indian restaurant.
+After trying it many times, I can say it is the best South Indian meat dish.

 Chettinad Chicken is traditionally eaten with rice, dosa or appam.
 But I enjoyed it with naan or roti as well.